+I had no idea this night would uncover racial issues, but it did.
 I was at a high school weekend retreat, spending the weekend at a beautiful camp in eastern Oregon with a variety of other churches from around the Pacific northwest.
 At a climactic moment in the evening session, a youth pastor introduced a group of teens performing a drama illustrating the gospel.
 The group of teens piled onto the stage, all dressed in black apart from the singular figure of a young man in a white shirt.
 The group performed the Lifehouse “Everything” skit, a pantomime drama set to music where the figure of Jesus (the young man in white) protects and saves a young woman who has been attacked by an increasingly-violent onslaught of diabolical figures.

 The young man portraying Jesus was Caucasian, as was the teen girl in the central role.
 What drew my attention and alarm were the supporting characters, the black figures on the side.
 They were not only dressed in dark clothes; at least three of the eight teens were minorities, black and Asian.
 When I watched the YouTube video of the “Everything” skit, I noticed the same thing: The man portraying Jesus was white, the young woman was white, and most of the devilish figures were minorities.